cbare/cbare.github.io/_drafts/2024-05-20-proteomics-for-cancer-prediction.md

 ## Closing thoughts

-Other players and technologies SomaLogic, Nautilus Biotechnology aptomers
+Other players with different technologies include SomaLogic, Nautilus Biotechnology aptamers vs antibodies
+See this [2020 analysis of the proteomics space from a VC point of view][904].

 Similar to cell-free nucleic acid